 What are the FCA’s proposals for ongoing support?

-The FCA has outlined a range of measures which, if they are approved, it would expect to see from financial firms when the official coronavirus guidance ends on 31 October.
+The FCA has outlined a range of measures which it expects to see from financial firms when the official coronavirus guidance ends on 31 October.

 These expectations include: